openzipkin/zipkin-js/README.md

 Running code style linting: `npm run lint`

+AppVeyor is currently broken and ignored.
+PR welcome from those with Windows boxes.

 ## Publishing

 If you are a user waiting for a merged feature to get released, nag us on the related pull request or [gitter](https://gitter.im/openzipkin/zipkin).